 We talked to Jeff Piper, Co-founder, and Chief Customer Officer at SpringCM to find out.
 Jeff Piper has a long history of successfully implementing customer success processes and has also experienced numerous milestones in the field of customer success.
 At SpringCM, Jeff is responsible for all aspects of client success.

 In his own words; “I’m responsible for defining and executing all aspects of the customer’s experience, including consulting, training, technical support, and customer retention.
 In other words, I’m involved in virtually every aspect of creating and achieving customer satisfaction.
 It’s a big job.
 A big commitment.
 And infinitely satisfying.”

 All in all, Jeff is the perfect person to discuss this topic.

 The Three R’s

 ‘We measure referrals by tracking how many customers are buying more from us or introduce us to buyers that could buy more internally (or externally).
-This would typically include cross-selling or up-sell trends which are expressed in the number of deals, several accounts, and ACV (Annual Contract Value).’
+This would typically include cross-selling or up-sell trends which is expressed in the number of deals, a number of accounts and ACV (Annual Contract Value).’